wcolwellcol/Module_4/README.md

 ---
 ## Installation
-The user should not have to install any packages, but if one somehow finds that they do I would recommend using` pip install` For example,
+The user may not have to install any packages, but if one finds that they do I would recommend using` pip install` For example,
 `pip install <package name>`